The US, Iran seem to signal a desire to avoid further conflicts - The Media Times

 “Our great American forces are prepared for anything.
 Iran seems to be standing up, which is a good thing for all stakeholders and a very good thing for the world,” he said.

-Trump did not directly threaten military action, but said the United States “would immediately impose additional economic sanctions on the Iranian regime” in response to what he called “Iranian aggression”.
+Trump said the United States “will immediately impose additional economic sanctions on the Iranian regime” in response to what he called “Iranian aggression”.
 He did not offer specifics.

-Iran’s Supreme Leader Ayatollah Ali Khamenei, addressing an Iranian rally chanting “Death to America,” said the missile strikes were a “slap in the face” of the United States and said US troops should leave. region.
+Iran’s Supreme Leader Ayatollah Ali Khamenei, addressing a gathering of Iranians chanting “Death to America”, said the missile strikes were a “slap in the face” of the United States and said US troops should leave the region.

-Iranian Foreign Minister Mohammad Javad Zarif had said the attacks “ended” Tehran’s response to the killing of Soleimani, who built Iran’s proxy armies network throughout the Middle East.
+Foreign Minister Mohammad Javad Zarif had said the strikes “ended” Tehran’s response to the killing of Soleimani, who built Iran’s proxy armies network throughout the Middle East.
 He was buried in his hometown, Kerman, after days of national mourning.

 “We do not seek escalation or war, but we will defend ourselves against any aggression,” Zarif wrote on Twitter.